elasticio/api-docs/source/includes/_flows.md

 Platform forbids to copy flow if flow components can not be used in destination context (e.g. component visibility is restricted to team, and you are copying flow in another contract)

-Please notice also next fact: credentials, secrets, topics and agents are removed from flow copy.
-Reasons:
+Please note the following facts about credentials, secrets, topics and agents used in flow:

-- in most cases when copying flow, you need to edit this parameters (otherwise what is the sense of copying)
-- all this entities are scoped to workspace so might be invisible in destination context
+ - All these entities are not copied along with the flow if they are not accessible in the destination context.
+ - Naturally, if the flow is copied into the same workspace, these entities will be accessible to the flow draft.
+ - Topic can be replaced during copy.
+Read details about `data.attributes.topic_id` parameter.

 > Copy into existing flow example request: